fansoro/fansoro.org/storage/pages/documentation/basics/migrating.md

 template: documentation
 ---

-1. Go to the `/config/site.yml` and change the Website URL, if needed.
-2. Edit main `.htaccess` file and correct the RewriteBase rule.
+1. Edit main `.htaccess` file and correct the RewriteBase rule if needed.